 The following Management's Discussion and Analysis (MD&A) provides an overview of the Maryland Lottery and Gaming Control Agency's (Agency) performance for the fiscal years ended June 30, 2021 and 2020.
 As you read the MD&A, 2021 refers to the fiscal year ended June 30, 2021, 2020 refers to the fiscal year ended June 30, 2020 and 2019 refers to the fiscal year ended June 30, 2019.
-The information contained in the MD&A should be read in conjunction with the information contained in the financial statements and notes to the financial statements, which begins on page 18.
+The information contained in the MD&A should be read in conjunction with the information contained in the financial statements, which begins on page 18.